Fuzz Face: a two transistor fuzz pedal

 Arbiter Fuzz Face 1966

-One of the most famous two transistor fuzz pedals was made by Arbiter Electronics Ltd. in 1966: The Arbitrator Fuzz Face.
+One of the most famous two transistor fuzz pedals was made by Arbiter Electronics Ltd. in 1966: The Arbiter Fuzz Face.
 The earliest fuzz face pedals used germanium transistors, later editions used silicon transistors.
 The electronics are housed in a circular metal housing.
 The way the buttons and logo were placed on the pedal suggest a (smiling) face.

 Building blocks: transistors